-Vereker Outlook Walk is a 6km, grade 3 hike located in Wilsons Promontory National Park, Victoria.
-The hike should take around 2.5 hours to complete.
+Vereker Outlook Walk is a 6km, grade 3 hike in Wilsons Promontory National Park, Victoria.
+This hike typically takes 2.5 hours to complete.

 Vereker Outlook is a popular hiking trail in Wilsons Promontory National Park, Victoria, Australia.
 The trail is a 6km return journey and takes about 2.5 hours to complete.
 The trail is rated as moderately difficult, with a steep climb to the lookout.